Wagely, an Indonesian earned wage access and financial services platform, raises $5.6M – TechCrunch

 On average, more than 50% of employees at wagely’s enterprise clients use it multiple times throughout the month to track their daily earnings and access their earned wages.
 The company’s ultimate goal is “to build a holistic financial wellness platform for lower- and middle-income workers” that includes other financial services, including savings, insurance and smart spending products, Fischer said.

 More companies around the world are allowing workers to pick when they get paid.
-Some notable EWA platforms include Gusto’s Flexible Pay; DailyPay, which recently hit unicorn status; Wagestream; Minu and Even.
+Some notable EWA platforms include Gusto Cashout; DailyPay, which recently hit unicorn status; Wagestream; Minu and Even.
 In Indonesia, wagely’s competitors include GajiGesa and Gajiku.

 Fischer said wagely “created the earned wage access category in Indonesia,” and is the market leader with more than 50 large companies, including state-owned enterprises and multi-national conglomerates.
 Its new funding will be used to increase wagely’s sales team in order to close more enterprise deals.
 Wagely’s current customers include PT Bentoel Internasional Investama Tbk (British American Tobacco); PT Supra Boga Lestari Tbk (Ranch Market); beauty and wellness company PT Mustika Ratu Tbk; and renewable energy group PT Kencana Energi Lestari Tbk.